Cliffs of Moher: Visitor centre

-In the 1990s the local authority, Clare County Council, initiated development plans to enable visitors to experience the cliffs without significant intrusive man-made amenities.
-In keeping with this approach, a modern visitor centre, the Cliffs of Moher Visitor Experience, was built into a hillside approaching the cliffs.
-The centre was planned to be environmentally sensitive in its use of renewable energy systems including geothermal heating and cooling, solar panels, and grey water recycling.
+In the 1990s, the local authority, Clare County Council, began work to enable visitors to experience the cliffs with a minimum of intrusive man-made amenities.
+A modern visitor centre, the Cliffs of Moher Visitor Experience, was built into a hillside approaching the cliffs.
+The centre was to use renewable energy systems including geothermal heating and cooling, solar panels, and grey water recycling.

-The €32 million facility was planned and built over a 17-year period and officially opened in February 2007.
+The €32 million facility was planned and built over 17 years; it opened in February 2007.
 Exhibits include interactive media displays covering the geology, history, flora and fauna of the cliffs.
 A large multimedia screen displays a bird's-eye view from the cliffs, as well as video from the underwater caves below the cliffs.
-There are also two cafés and several shops.
+There are two cafés and several shops.

 Visitor numbers

 The visitor experience recorded 1,427,000 visits in 2016, up 14% on 2015, and up 52% in off-peak December, for example.
 In 2017 the Cliffs of Moher was the second most popular 'fee charging' tourist attraction in the country with 1,527,000 visitors.
 This increased again by 3.8% in 2018 to 1,580,010 visitors.

-The nature and speed of increase in visitor numbers has led to some capacity problems at peak times and in peak season.
-To counter this, visitors are increasingly encouraged to come at other times, with discounts given to coach operators who book for off-peak slots, and late opening of the centre introduced for July and much of August.
+To deal with overcrowding at peak times and in peak season, visitors are increasingly encouraged to come at other times, with discounts given to coach operators who book for off-peak slots, and late opening of the centre introduced for July and much of August.
 Later-arriving visitors have also been facilitated by the fitting of automatically opening exit gates from the official car parking facilities.